"How beautiful, how sad, and what a powerful message."

 director, screenwriter, NARRATOR

-Daniel Kreizberg is an award-winning filmmaker and actor who graduated with Honors from NYU Tisch School of the Arts, with a BFA in Acting.
+Daniel Kreizberg is an award-winning filmmaker and actor who graduated with Honors from NYU Tisch with a BFA in Acting.
 His debut short film, “Tahlequah the Whale: A Dance of Grief,” which he wrote, directed, and narrated in 2023, was awarded the “Special Mention of the Festival” at the Oscar-qualifying Animayo International Film Festival.
-It also received an Honorable Mention at the Jackson Wild Media Awards (“the nature equivalent to the Oscars”), the Canuto Prize at DocsMX, a Student Jury Prize at the Lucca Film Festival, a Next Generation Indie Film Award, was shortlisted for two Young Director Awards, and continues to travel to festivals around the world.
+It also received an Honorable Mention at the Jackson Wild Media Awards (“the nature equivalent to the Oscars”), the Canuto Prize at DocsMX, a Student Jury Prize at the Lucca Film Festival, a Next Generation Indie Film Award, and continues to travel to festivals around the world.
 As an actor, Daniel made his New York stage debut at Carnegie Hall, performing the role of Lazarus Solomon in “Ellis Island: The Dream of America.”
-He tells stories that veer from the hyper-naturalistic to the expressionistic, with a focus on uncovering the truth of what it means to be alive to help make a more compassionate world.
+Daniel tells stories that veer from the hyper-naturalistic to the expressionistic, with a focus on uncovering the truth of what it means to be alive to help make a more compassionate world.

 Akvilė Bliujūtė-Janušė